Skip to main content

 What is the legal process for getting married in St. Lucia?

-Marriage in St. Lucia requires a mandatory civil ceremony at a government office, costing $150-$350 USD depending on processing speed.
+Marriage in St. Lucia requires a mandatory civil ceremony at a government office.
 International couples need only 2 days on-island for standard licenses or can pay extra for same-day service.
 Required documents include valid passports, birth certificates, and any divorce/death certificates if previously married.

 What are the most important St. Lucian wedding traditions?

-Essential St. Lucian traditions include the communal wedding procession with 20-100 participants, traditional music featuring steel pan and calypso for 3-6 hours, elaborate feasts serving 10-15 local dishes, and specific good luck customs like rum sprinkling and shoe coins.
-These elements cost approximately $3,000-$8,000 combined.
+Essential St. Lucian traditions include the communal wedding procession with family and community members, traditional music featuring steel pan and calypso, elaborate feasts serving local dishes, and specific good luck customs like rum sprinkling and shoe coins.
+These elements form the core of authentic St. Lucian celebrations.

 When is peak wedding season in St. Lucia?

-St. Lucian wedding season peaks from December to April when weather is driest with temperatures averaging 75-85°F. May to November offers 30-50% lower venue prices but includes hurricane season (June-November).
+St. Lucian wedding season peaks from December to April when weather is driest with pleasant temperatures.
+May to November offers lower venue prices but includes hurricane season (June-November).
 Local couples often prefer May-June and September-October for better rates.

 What traditional foods are served at St. Lucian weddings?

 Traditional wedding feasts feature green fig and saltfish (national dish), callaloo soup, pouille dudon chicken, lambi (conch), and various breadfruit preparations.
-Meals typically include 10-15 dishes costing $30-$150 per guest.
-Traditional black cake soaked in rum for 3-6 months serves as wedding cake.
+Meals typically include many traditional dishes.
+Traditional black cake soaked in rum for months serves as wedding cake.

 Can same-sex couples marry in St. Lucia?